 Periods are every woman's dreaded time of the month.
 But, they can be a source of stress if they don't show up on time.
 Most women have cycle length varying from 24-35 days.
 Despite such a liberal range, most women will panic even if it's just 1 day past their expected date.
-So, before you panic and try out all available brands of pregnancy test kits, stop and read this list.
+So, before you panic and try out all available brands of pregnancy test kits in the market, STOP right now and read this list.

 Both physical and mental stress can delay periods.
 During such situations, the body is tricked that it is an emergency situation.
 Hypothalamus, the controlling centre of all hormone production, stops all non-essential functions (including reproduction) to prepare the body for vital functions.
 This can happen in athletes who consume enough calories but burn more through exercise.
 Illness, surgery, training for a marathon, can mimic stress and mess with the menstrual cycle.